Sazid60/Basics-Of-Typescript/Readme.md

 console.log(course);
 ```

-- This will show error that node.jks can not run the ts code directly
+- This will show error that node.js can not run the ts code directly
 - We need typescript compiler. "tsc index.ts". this will transpile the ts code to js code
 - In the folder structure is module1--> src --> index.ts write this command to transpile to js "tsc .\module1\src\index.ts"